 “We are not all in the same boat.
 We are all in the same storm.”

-Right now, the storm is global, we’re calling it 2020/COVID-19 and it’s been a clusterf*ck doozy.
-And if you’re like my clients – your boat might be a little closer to the “super-yacht” scenario than the up-shit-creek-without-a-paddle kind…and you’re not sure how to feel about that.
+Right now, the storm is global, we’re calling it 2020whateveryearitisnow/COVID-19 and it’s been a clusterf*ck doozy.
+When you think about it, you realize that your boat might be a little closer to the “super-yacht” scenario than the up-shit-creek-without-a-paddle kind…and you’re not sure how to feel about that.

 Listen – that’s okay.
 Really, it is.
 It is okay if your struggles are different than what you’re seeing represented in the headlines and social media posts.
 It’s okay to still be focused on personal development and growth and resolving old hurts and wounds.
 There is no hierarchy for pain and suffering in my office, even during COVID.